Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 While a combination of the Great Depression and overseas manufacturing led to the downfall of many of those New England shoe manufacturers, Alden survived multiple historic events and continues to manufacture high-quality dress shoes and orthopedic and medical footwear in Massachusetts.

-Alden sources its leather materials from small tanneries in both Europe and the U.S. It is best known for its use of shell cordovan from Horween Leather Company, an American company founded in Chicago in 1905.
+Alden sources its leather materials from small tanneries in Europe and the U.S. It is best known for using shell cordovan from Horween Leather Company, an American company founded in Chicago in 1905.

 2. Quoddy: Resilience and Tradition in New England Shoemaking

-Quoddy Moccasins was founded by Anne and Jack Spiegel in Portland in 1947.
-In the 1970s, it suffered a financial struggle and was sold and resold.
+Anne and Jack Spiegel founded Quoddy Moccasins in 1947 in Portland.
+In the 1970s, the company suffered a financial struggle and was sold and resold.
 Kevin Shorey and his wife, Kirsten Shorey, purchased the company in 1995 and revived the brand three years later as Quoddy Footwear, LLC in Maine.

 Even though the Shorey family isn’t related to the Spiegel family, Kevin’s great-grandfather, grandfather, and father were all shoemakers.

-While Quoddy tries to keep as much of its sourcing and production in the U.S. as possible, none of the brand’s shoes are made completely in the U.S. due to quality sourcing issues.
+While Quoddy tries to keep as much of its sourcing and production in the U.S. as possible, due to quality sourcing issues, none of its shoes are made entirely in the U.S.

-Every Quoddy shoe — including the penny loafers, boat shoes, chukka boots, oxfords, and blucher shoes — is fashioned from the brand’s iconic moccasin style.
+Every Quoddy shoe—including penny loafers, boat shoes, chukka boots, oxfords, and blucher shoes—is fashioned from the brand’s iconic moccasin style.

 4. Rancourt & Company: A Family Legacy in Maine’s Shoe Industry

-Another Maine-based shoe brand is the family-owned business Rancourt & Company.
-The Rancourt family has been making traditional hand-sewn moccasins for three generations.
+Another Maine-based shoe brand is the family-owned Rancourt & Company.
+For three generations, the Rancourt family has been making traditional hand-sewn moccasins.

 It was originally founded by David Rancourt, a Canadian immigrant who moved to Lewiston, Maine, to learn the shoemaking trade.
 He opened his own factory in Maine in 1967 and was joined by his eldest son, Michael, in 1970.